mdwelker10/discord-bot-aigis/README-AI.md

   - Uncensored and can pull memory information but struggles with some specifics
   - Seems overly eager to answer correctly even if it's wrong.
 For example, if you point out it's wrong about something it will try to correct itself and say it has stored it's newly corrected answer in memory even if the new answer is also wrong
 - **3.5 Sonnet**
-  - By far the best at memory recall and accessing knowledge base and wiki pages
+  - Best at memory recall and accessing knowledge base and wiki pages
   - Very good at staying in character, almost to the point where it's rigidly in character
   - Completely incapable of solving even basic moral dilemmas, hints that reasoning and logic might not be great
   - Censored, but will stay in character and provide in-character explanations as to why it will not discuss a topic